ElGuillermo/HLL_CRCON_Diagnose_file/README.md

 - **NEVER share it on a public forum / Discord channel** ;
 - If you do not fully trust the person asking these informations, you can open the file with any text editor and delete any sensitive data before sharing (search in it for your passwords, VPS and game server IPs, etc).

+> [!NOTE]
+> The shell commands given below assume your CRCON is installed in `/root/hll_rcon_tool`.
+> You may have installed CRCON in a different folder.
+>
+> Some Ubuntu Linux distributions disable the `root` user and `/root` folder by default.
+> In these, your default user is `ubuntu`, using the `/home/ubuntu` folder.
+> You should then find your CRCON in `/home/ubuntu/hll_rcon_tool`.
+>
+> If so, you'll have to adapt the commands below accordingly.

 ## Install
 - Log into your CRCON host machine using SSH and enter these commands (one line at at time) :
   ```shell